datarightplus/datarightplus-infosec-baseline/draft-authors-datarightplus-infosec-baseline.md

 _Note:_ The form and structure of the consent obtained by the authorisation client is outside the scope of this document.

+## Resource Server

+The resource server **SHALL** support the provisions specified in clause 6.2.2 of [@!FAPI-1.0-Baseline] with the following sections replaced:

+1. Section 6.2.2-3: **SHALL** send the last time the customer logged into the client in the x-fapi-auth-date header where the value is supplied as a HTTP-date as in Section 7.1.1.1 of RFC7231, e.g., x-fapi-auth-date: Tue, 11 Sep 2012 19:43:31 GMT;
+1. Section 6.2.2-4: **SHALL** send the customer’s IP address if this data is available in the x-fapi-customer-ip-address header, e.g., x-fapi-customer-ip-address: 2001:DB8::1893:25c8:1946 or x-fapi-customer-ip-address: 198.51.100.119; and

 # TLS Considerations

 Section 8.5 of [@!FAPI-1.0-Advanced] **SHALL** apply.